swenger/glitter/glitter/README.txt

 - All GL state changes that are independent of objects should go through a Context object.
 - Platform independence should be sought for, although Linux/GLX is the primary target.

-TODO automatic casts into numpy arrays, cast float64 to float32 TODO move tests to separate package
+TODO move tests to separate package
-TODO use context's getters and setters in library
-TODO create raw offscreen GLX context
+TODO use context's getters and setters in library, make sure to use "with self._context" where necessary TODO create raw offscreen GLX context
-TODO for each bind()able object, have a context function to return the current binding only (instead of _binding in GLObject) TODO replace relative imports by absolute imports
+TODO replace relative imports by absolute imports
 TODO make rawgl replaceable